New to Ask a Tech Teacher? Here’s what you do:

 Questions about tech ed in your classroom?
 Ask Otto

 This is your chance to query the Ask a Tech Teacher crew (for free) on anything that has to do with implementing technology in your classroom.
 We call it Dear Otto.
-Fill in the form at the bottom of this page (it’s one of the Dear Otto articles) and we’ll answer.
+Fill in this form and we’ll answer.

 Do you own the K-5 curriculum?